Article April 2, 2026

 ABCABC is not the only six-bar pattern.
 Two more deserve a spot in your kit.

-XXAXXA puts two free lines before each anchor.
-Two free lines, then an anchor.
-Two more free lines, then an anchor again.
-The rhyme only lands on bars 3 and 6.
+XXAXXA puts two free lines before each rhyme line, so the rhyme only lands on bars 3 and 6.
+Everything in between runs loose.

 That leaves four full bars of pure storytelling.
 Use it when the message matters more than where the payoff lands.

-AABCCB pairs a couplet with a setup line.
-A couplet, a setup line, another couplet, and a payoff that rhymes with the setup.
-The way it resolves feels musical, not predictable.
+AABCCB runs a couplet, a setup line, another couplet, then a payoff that rhymes all the way back to that setup line.
+The way it resolves feels musical instead of predictable.

 Hooks built on this pattern stick because the brain rewards delayed resolution.